 Check the junk drawer for receipts for expensive items that may have been paid for with cash.
 Dig in the file cabinet for any statements or invoices you were unaware of.
 Take a look at your spouse’s social media accounts.
 Did he or she claim to be broke yet there are pics of a lavish vacation taken recently?

 Some of these tactics may seem overwhelming or extreme but it’s important to get a full picture of your finances so you can move forward with confidence.
 The best defense that you have is maintaining involvement in the family finances throughout the marriage.
 If it's too late for that, hiring a team of experts, including a CDFA is crucial to securing your financial future after divorce.
-If you have concerns about hidden assets, contact me for a strategy session.
+If you have concerns about hidden assets, contact me for a financial consultation.